seamapi/zustand-hoist/README.md

 #### Automatic

-New versions are released automatically with [semantic-release]. as long as commits follow the [Angular Commit Message Conventions].
+New versions are released automatically with [semantic-release] as long as commits follow the [Angular Commit Message Conventions].

 [Angular Commit Message Conventions]: https://semantic-release.gitbook.io/semantic-release/#commit-message-format